DHTMLX/docs-kanban/docs/api/provider/rest_routes/put_routes/js_kanban_put_rows_route.md

 ---
-sidebar_label: Put /rows
+sidebar_label: PUT /rows
-title: Put /rows
+title: PUT /rows
-description: You can learn about the Put /rows REST route in the documentation of the DHTMLX JavaScript Kanban library.
+description: You can learn about the PUT /rows REST route in the documentation of the DHTMLX JavaScript Kanban library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

-# Put /rows
+# PUT /rows

 ### Description